Still I Rise

 Weakened by my soulful cries?

-This stanza explores the expectations of the oppressors.
-The speaker anticipates their desire to witness her defeat and humiliation.
-The imagery of a “bowed head,” “lowered eyes,” and “shoulders falling down” paints a picture of submissiveness and despair.
-The speaker’s questions are rhetorical, highlighting the futility of their expectations.
-She refuses to conform to their vision of a broken and defeated woman.
+This stanza directly confronts the oppressors’ desires and expectations.
+The speaker anticipates their wish to witness her defeat and humiliation.
+The vivid imagery of a “bowed head,” “lowered eyes,” and “shoulders falling down like teardrops” paints a poignant picture of submissiveness, despair, and physical manifestation of sorrow.
+The rhetorical questions highlight the futility of these expectations, as the speaker implicitly answers with a resounding “no.” She refuses to conform to their vision of a broken and defeated individual, asserting her unbroken spirit even in the face of their malicious hopes.

 Does my haughtiness offend you?